prioritizr/prioritizr/docs/reference/adjacency_matrix.md

 sparse symmetric matrix.
 Each row and column represents a planning unit.
 Cells values indicate if different planning units are adjacent to each other or not (using ones and zeros).
 To reduce computational burden, cells among the matrix diagonal are set to zero.
-Furthermore, if the argument to `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with `NA` values are set to zero too.
+Furthermore, if `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with `NA` values are set to zero too.